nicsuzor/wikijuris/ausip/patent-infringement.markdown

 ### Ownership

 Ownership, within s6 of the *Statute of Monopolies* traditionally referred to the ‘first and true inventor’, which included the person who first introduced the invention into the realm.[^AUTOREPLACEDEdgeberryvStephens16932Salk447ENDREPLACE] This definition of ownership is not the case today.
 Pursuant to the _Patents Act 1990_ (Cth), an inventor has a right to apply for a patent, but a person can also acquire rights to an invention.
-Rights can be acquires through the course of employment or by purchasing the right.[^AUTOREPLACEDs15ENDREPLACE] Mere importation is no longer sufficient to apply for a patent.
+Rights can be acquired through the course of employment or by purchasing the right.[^AUTOREPLACEDs15ENDREPLACE] Mere importation is no longer sufficient to apply for a patent.

 [^AUTOREPLACEDEdgeberryvStephens16932Salk447ENDREPLACE]: E_dgeberry v Stephens* (1693)_ 2 Salk 447

 [^AUTOREPLACEDs15ENDREPLACE]: s 15

-There can be joint owners of a patent.[^AUTOREPLACEDs31ENDREPLACE] Joint owners take the patent as tenants in common[^AUTOREPLACEDs161aENDREPLACE] Each is entitled to work the invention without accounting to the others[^AUTOREPLACEDs161bENDREPLACE] However, all joint owners must consent to the grant of a licence or assignment of an interest. (s 16(1)(c) )) The  Commissioner of Patents will be engaged to resolve instances of dispute between co-owners of a patent.[^AUTOREPLACEDs17ENDREPLACE]
+There can be joint owners of a patent.[^AUTOREPLACEDs31ENDREPLACE] Joint owners take the patent as tenants in common[^AUTOREPLACEDs161aENDREPLACE] Each is entitled to work the invention without accounting to the others[^AUTOREPLACEDs161bENDREPLACE] However, all joint owners must consent to the grant of a licence or assignment of an interest. (s 16(1)(c))) The  Commissioner of Patents will be engaged to resolve instances of dispute between co-owners of a patent.[^AUTOREPLACEDs17ENDREPLACE]

 [^AUTOREPLACEDs31ENDREPLACE]: s 31